kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It seems more and more likely doesn't it.
 - Do they do the same to the kids now?

+### My shampoo goes missing from my room

+- I weirdly notice that my shampoo goes missing from my room.
+- I assume the cleaner threw it away, and leave it.
+- Every morning I am extraordinarily sexually aroused and masturbate.
+- Sometimes, I do yoga at the same time.
+- I have no idea why I would do this; I have never done it before or since in my whole life.
+- Are they somehow triggering a memory of [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life) along with the [Pakistani Yorkshireman just mentioned](#the-pakistani-yorkshire-man)?
+- If I'm in porn again, filmed at the Polygon Bali conference, you'll see me masturbating in tree pose.
+- Bit embarrassing, I hope you find it.

 ### Alicia

 - Alicia Katz worked at Polygon and was part of the bullying I described to my manager (the CTO at the time that took over from David Schwartz) as a military coup operation.